Nekmo/amazon-dash/README.rst

 To run Amazon-dash manually look at `the documentation <http://docs.nekmo.org/amazon-dash/usage.html>`_.

-5. **Avoid making a purchase** by pressing the button
+5. **Avoid making a request** to Amazon.

-This program detects when your button connects to the network to execute actions, but does not prevent the ordering.
+This program detects when your button connects to the network to execute actions, but does not prevent the request.
-The easiest way to avoid making a purchase is to reconfigure the button using the Amazon instructions (by pressing the button for 5 seconds) but **skipping the last configuration step** *(do not choose which product you want to associate with the button)*.
-If Amazon does not know what product you want, they can not charge anything on your credit card.

-There are two more methods `in the documentation. <http://docs.nekmo.org/amazon-dash/avoid_purchase.html>`_
+Read more `in the documentation. <http://docs.nekmo.org/amazon-dash/avoid_purchase.html>`_

 Docker